New Hampshire Hemp & Hemp‑Derived Cannabinoid Laws

 How to shop compliant, tested hemp

-- New Hampshire operates under USDA hemp plan—no separate state serving‑size THC limits; federal H.R.
+- State operates under USDA hemp plan—no separate state serving‑size THC limits; federal H.R.
 5371 applies for interstate commerce.

-- Growers and processors must be licensed by NHDAMF under RSA 439‑A and Agr 3800 rules.
+- Growers/processors must be licensed by NHDAMF under RSA 439‑A and Agr 3800 rules.

 - Pre‑harvest sampling and testing by DEA‑registered, ISO/IEC 17025 labs required under USDA plan.